 Regular updates on Nested's response to the Coronavirus and the wider impact on the property market.

-In uncertain times, we've taken every precaution to enable home sellers to continue where possible.
-From virtual valuations, to virtual viewings for buyers, we've made as much of the process remote as possible.
+In uncertain times, we've taken every precaution to enable home sellers to continue where possible, in a safe manner.

 Data released by Hometrack reveals that over the last week buyer demand has fallen by 40% compared to the previous week, as households are forced to self isolate.
 Pre-coronavirus, the property market was starting to recover with renewed consumer sentiment registering the strongest start to a year for half a decade.